English literature: Prose, including the novel

 If Addison and Steele were dominant in one type of prose, then Jonathan Swift author of the satire Gulliver's Travels was in another.
 In A Modest Proposal and the Drapier Letters, Swift reluctantly defended the Irish people from the predations of colonialism.
 This provoked riots and arrests, but Swift, who had no love of Irish Roman Catholics, was outraged by the abuses he saw.

-An effect of the Licensing Act of 1737 was to cause more than one aspiring playwright to switch over to writing novels.
-Henry Fielding (1707–1754) began to write prose satire and novels after his plays could not pass the censors.
-In the interim, Samuel Richardson (1689–1761) had produced Pamela, or Virtue Rewarded (1740), and Henry Fielding attacked, what he saw, as the absurdity of this novel in, Joseph Andrews (1742) and Shamela.
+An effect of the Licensing Act 1737 was to cause more than one aspiring playwright to switch over to writing novels.
+Henry Fielding began to write prose satire and novels after his plays could not pass the censors.
+In the interim, Samuel Richardson had produced Pamela, or Virtue Rewarded (1740), and Henry Fielding attacked, what he saw, as the absurdity of this novel in, Joseph Andrews (1742) and Shamela (1741).
 Subsequently, Fielding satirised Richardson's Clarissa (1748) with Tom Jones (1749).
 Tobias Smollett (1721–1771) elevated the picaresque novel with works such as Roderick Random (1748) and Peregrine Pickle (1751).

 Age of Sensibility (1745–1798)

 This period is known as the Age of Sensibility, but it is also sometimes described as the "Age of Johnson".
-Samuel Johnson (1709–1784), often referred to as Dr Johnson, was an English author who made lasting contributions to English literature as a poet, essayist, moralist, literary critic, biographer, editor and lexicographer.
+Samuel Johnson, often referred to as Dr Johnson, was an English author who made lasting contributions to English literature as a poet, essayist, moralist, literary critic, biographer, editor and lexicographer.
 Johnson has been described as "arguably the most distinguished man of letters in English history".
 After nine years of work, Johnson's A Dictionary of the English Language was published in 1755, and it had a far-reaching effect on Modern English and has been described as "one of the greatest single achievements of scholarship."

-The second half of the 18th century saw the emergence of three major Irish authors: Oliver Goldsmith (1728–1774), Richard Brinsley Sheridan (1751–1816) and Laurence Sterne (1713–1768).
+The second half of the 18th century saw the emergence of three major Irish authors: Oliver Goldsmith, Richard Brinsley Sheridan and Laurence Sterne.
 Goldsmith is the author of The Vicar of Wakefield (1766), a pastoral poem The Deserted Village (1770) and two plays, The Good-Natur'd Man (1768) and She Stoops to Conquer (1773).
 Sheridan's first play, The Rivals (1775), was performed at Covent Garden and was an instant success.
 He went on to become the most significant London playwright of the late 18th century with a play like The School for Scandal.
 Both Goldsmith and Sheridan reacted against the sentimental comedy of the 18th-century theatre, writing plays closer to the style of Restoration comedy.

 Sterne published his famous novel Tristram Shandy in parts between 1759 and 1767.
-In 1778, Frances Burney (1752–1840) wrote Evelina, one of the first novels of manners.
+In 1778, Frances Burney wrote Evelina, one of the first novels of manners.
 Fanny Burney's novels "were enjoyed and admired by Jane Austen".